tobek/laminae/notes.md

 - headsoak note 440 about genius king who is afraid of not being heard, entertained by his retinue of scholars, and the decay of this microculture (LND?)
 - Audience independent utterance - the idealization of
 - Emotional etc content of micro actions?
 (NGP?)
+- "a massive chunk of the things that alarm suburbanites about being in an urban environment are solved in totality by adopting the city dweller's habit of simply declining to perceive things that are none of your fucking business" https://twitter.com/cakesandcourage/status/1462919432330752006 - somewhere where this flows naturally, maybe LEP?
+- some place where you can peer through the looking glass of "what if" moments in your own life
 - caste systems (LND?)
     + signaled by fashion and/or mannerisms
         * Clothing covered with writing/scrolls that catalog some thing ("worn scrolls.jpg")